How to Publish a FHIR Implementation Guide

 • canonical is the canonical URL of IGs following this layout rule.
 It is either fully specified, or describes how to create canonical URLs from the package id components.
 This example shows a canonical generated using the third component of the package id.

-• destination is the location under url for the IG publication.
+• destination is the location under the webroot directory to stage your IG before uploading.
 This usually agrees with the information in canonical.

 6. Create webroot/publication-feed.xml, updating fields as appropriate for your publication.